pumpingstationone/ps1_lockers/the_build/tasklist.md

-# Lockers Build
+## Lockers Build

 Hey all, just want to make a bit of a schedule and let people know where and when we'll be working so we can best manage the space.
+And thank you to everyone who voted.

 ### General Overview
 There are over 500 pieces to make, so will take a bit of time.